Extract values for hyper-parameters from a model object. Hyper-parameters include

 is typically called on a fitted

 model.
-In this case, the modelled values are
+In this case, the values returned are

 draws from the joint posterior distribution for the